A pseudoexponentiation-like structure on the algebraic numbers: The construction

 and we define $E_{n}(\alpha+\frac{p_{1}}{q_{1}}\alpha_{1}+\dots+\frac{p_{k}}{q_{k}}\alpha_{k}):=E_{n-1}^{2}(\alpha)\cdot\beta_{1}^{p_{1}/q_{1}}\cdot\dots\cdot\beta_{k}^{p_{k}/q_{k}}$ for all $\alpha\in\dom(E_{n-1}^{2})$ and $p_{i},q_{i}\in\Z$.

-\end{enumerate} The limit function $E:=\bigcup_{n<\omega}E_{n}$ is the function we sought in\ \prettyref{thm:main}. \begin{proof}[Proof of \prettyref{thm:main}] First of all, we claim that all the above three steps can be actually done.
-Clearly, (1) and (2) are possible, as $\dom(E_{n}^{i})$ and $\img(E_{n}^{i})$ are always finite-rank groups, hence we can always find a suitable $\beta$.
+\end{enumerate} The limit function $E:=\bigcup_{n<\omega}E_{n}$ is the function we sought in\ \prettyref{thm:main}.
+We can verify that the above construction is sound; the only critical step is (3), since it is not completely trivial that such a choice of $\alpha_{i}$ and $\beta_{i}$ is possible.
+However, their existence can be deduced from \prettyref{prop:good-points}, which is described in the next section. \begin{proof}[Proof of \prettyref{thm:main}] It is immediate to see that the steps (1) and (2) can always be performed, as $\dom(E_{n})$, $\img(E_{n})$, $\dom(E_{n}^{1})$ and $\img(E_{n}^{1})$ are always finite-rank groups, and therefore we can always find a suitable $\beta$.

-To prove that (3) is possible, we need to study a little the arithmetic of $\oQ$; it will be proved in \prettyref{prop:good-points}.
+Since $\dom(E_{n}^{2})$ and $\img(E_{n}^{2})$ are finite-rank subgroups as well, \prettyref{prop:good-points} implies that $V_{n}$ contains a point with the required properties.

-Then we need to show that each $E_{n}$ is well defined, and in particular $E$, but this is true, as $\dom(E_{n})$ is always a $\Q$-vector space, and the new elements on which we define the function are always $\Q$-linearly independent from the previous domain.
+It is again immediate to see that $E_{n}$ is a well defined function, and in particular $E$ is well defined too, since $\dom(E_{n})$ is always a $\Q$-vector space, and the new elements on which we define the function are always $\Q$-linearly independent from the previous domain.
 Moreover, $E$ is defined everywhere.

-Similarly, $\ker(E)=\ker(E_{n})=\ker(E_{-1})=\omega\Z$, since every time we define the new function, the new image is multiplicatively independent from the previous image.
+Similarly, $\ker(E)=\ker(E_{n})=\ker(E_{-1})=\omega\Z$, since every time we define the new function, the new elements in the image are multiplicatively independent from the previous image.
 Moreover, $E$ is surjective.